NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Shield of Grace.md

 **Prerequisites** Shield Warden
 * * *
 You protect an ally with both your shield and your body.
-Whenever you use the Shield Block reaction to prevent damage to an ally, you can evenly split the remaining damage after the Shield Block between the ally and yourself.
+Whenever you use the [[Feats/Shield Block|Shield Block]] reaction to prevent damage to an ally, you can evenly split the remaining damage after the Shield Block between the ally and yourself.

-*Source: Pathfinder Core Rulebook*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*